easystats/performance/tests/testthat/_snaps/check_dag.md

       - Outcome: y
       - Exposure: x

-      To estimate the total effect, also adjust for: b.
+      To estimate the total effect, also adjust for `b`.
       Currently, the model does not adjust for any variables.